agsb/jelly/documents/ReviewJelly.md

 ### Request-Acknowledge

-    The implementation is slightly diferent, Jelly and Device.
+The Jelly implementation is slightly diferent, Jelly and Device.

 | SEQ | REQ | ACK | results |
 | -- | -- | -- | -- |